Satchit1910/todonest-api/README.md

 git clone https://github.com/Satchit1910/todonest-api
 ```
 Add **env.properties** file in the route */src/main/resources* , i.e. in the same directory as application.properties.
+You have to add the credentials to your PostgreSQL DB and also a GitHub PAT in this file.

 Format for env.properties: <br>
 `DB_DATABASE` = database name <br>